Strict supports of canonical measures and applications to the geometric Bogomolov conjecture: Main results

-To argue by contradiction, we suppose that $\varphi : A \to B$ is not trivial.
-Since $A$ is simple, it follows that $\varphi$ has finite kernel.
-Since $A$ is degenerate at $v$, it follows from Lemma~\ref{isogeny-abelianrank}~(2) that $( A / \Ker \varphi)_{v}$ is degenerate.
-That is a contradiction.
-This concludes that $\varphi$ is trivial. \end{Pf}
+\begin{Pf} Set $B' := \varphi (A)$.
+By Lemma~\ref{lem:ndas1}~(4), it is nowhere degenerate.
+To argue by contradiction, we suppose that $B'$ is non-trivial.
+Then, since $A$ is simple, the morphism $\varphi: A \to B'$ is an isogeny.
+Therefore we have an isogeny $\varphi' : B' \to A$.
+By Lemma~\ref{lem:ndas1}~(2), this shows that $A$ is nowhere degenerate, which is a contradiction.
+Thus $B' = \varphi (A)$ is trivial. \end{Pf}